-The operational environment for BitLocker Dump Filter (DUMPFVE.SYS) is Windows 8, Windows RT, Windows Server 2012, and Windows Phone 8 running on the hardware listed in Section 1.3 - Validated Platforms.
+The operational environment for BitLocker Dump Filter (DUMPFVE.SYS) is the Windows 10 OEs running on the software and hardware configurations listed in Section 1.3 - Validated Platforms.

 4 Integrity Chain of Trust

 Boot Manager is the start of the chain of trust for the collection of cryptographic modules that cooperate to provide the Windows feature called BitLocker®.
 Boot Manager cryptographically checks its own integrity during its startup.
 It then cryptographically checks the integrity of the Windows OS Loader or Windows OS Resume (if resuming from hibernation) before starting it.
 The Windows OS Loader or Windows OS Resume module then checks the integrity of the Code Integrity crypto module, the operating system kernel, and other boot stage binary images.
 Finally, the Code Integrity crypto module checks the integrity of the BitLocker Dump Filter.